mcgivrer/fromClassToGame/docs/chapters/04-the-object-game.md

 }
 ```

-Ok now that we know what to render, we need to add some moves.
+Ok now that we know what to renderer, we need to add some moves.

 ```java
 public void update(long dt){